chris-kobrzak/mac-boot-chime-muter/README.md

 copied to `/Library/Script Libraries/`,
 - `turn-volume-down` and `turn-volume-up` executables are dropped under `/usr/local/bin/`,
-- the two executables are registered as OS X login and logout hooks.
+- the two executables are registered as login and logout hooks.

 The chime volume level is set to a very quiet 6% when the computer is being booted and once you have logged in - the level goes up to 31%.
 Why these particular values?
-Well, by default OS X supports 16 intervals from mute to maximum so 6% represents level 1 and 31 - level 5 that seems "just right" for normal computer use.
+Well, by default the OS supports 16 intervals from mute to maximum so 6% represents level 1 and 31 - level 5 that seems "just right" for normal computer use.